MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-object-anchors.md

     ![New command highlighted at top of Power Apps screen.](media/Admin-EnableCalling02__Background-GuidesMDA-AreaSettings-Environment.png "New command highlighted at top of
     Power Apps screen")

     When Object Anchors are turned off, authors will see a **Try Preview** button in the Anchor wizard.
 If an author selects this button, they'll see a notification to contact their admin if they want to use Object Anchors.
 Authors will not be able to select an Object Anchor when creating a new guide, or switch the anchor type to an Object Anchor for an existing guide.
-Any existing guides that already use Object Anchors will not be affected, however.
+Any existing guides that already use Object Anchors will not be affected by disabling, however.

     ![Try Preview button highlighted in Anchor wizard.](media/anchor-wizard-try-preview.jpg "Try Preview button highlighted in Anchor wizard")